stav/sirem/README.md

 ## ✅ Enhanced Filter System

-The contact list features a powerful multi-filter system that supports combining different filter types with OR logic.
+The contact list features a powerful multi-filter system that supports combining different filter types with AND logic.

 ### Filter Types